-Instead of listing all the neighborhoods where you could stay when visiting Rome and the pros and cons of each of them, we simply focus on that one area that is truly the best place to stay for tourists visiting Rome.
+Instead of listing all the neighborhoods where you could stay when visiting Rome and the pros and cons of each of them, we simply focus on that one area that is simply the best place to stay for tourists visiting Rome.

 In this article, we tell you WHY this is the best area to stay in Rome, what you can expect, and list some of the best-rated hotels in this neighborhood in all price categories.